X

 Posted on: by

 Our Conservation and Research team is growing!
-Say hello to new members of the team – Conservation and Research Coordinator Jamie McKaughan and Research Assistant Stanley Kearney.
-Stanley and Jamie join us at an exciting time, where our conservation work is needed now more than ever to help preserve some of the worlds most threatened birds of prey.
-Continue reading to hear from them both.
+Say hello to new member of the team – Conservation and Research Coordinator Jamie McKaughan.
+Jamie joins us at an exciting time, where our conservation work is needed now more than ever to help preserve some of the worlds most threatened birds of prey.

 Meet Jamie